Akshat-Kumar-work/learning-Monitoring/README.md

-Histogram->It is a req duration, response size and counts them in configurable buckets,example is measuring http request It provide all the response time present in bucket-> means the req which took that much time or fall under that much time sum gives you the total accumulated value of the observed metric (total duration). count gives you the number of observations (total requests).
+Histogram->It is a req duration, response size and counts them in configurable buckets,example is measuring http request It provide all the response time present in bucket-> means the req which took that much time or fall under that much time

+bucket in histogram  provide data of req for all response time, which req took

+sum in histogram gives you the total accumulated value of the observed metric (total duration).

+count in histogram gives you the number of observations (total requests).

 - Install the library
 ```